mossmaurice/cosyfir/Readme.md

     mv node/Commissioning_template.h node/Commissioning.h

+The file is preconfigured to run in Europe.

 ### Start the build

 Run the build script in root to build both server and node binary.